Disinhibited social engagement disorder: Signs and symptoms

-The attachment style associated with DSED is disorganized attachment.
-This attachment style is a combination of anxious and avoidant attachment and participants often have a need for closeness, fear of rejection, and contradictory mental states and behaviors.
-Disorganized Attachment is common amongst children living in institutions such as foster care.
-Children living in these institutions have an increased risk of having DSED.
-Which is common in those who experience neglect from caregivers at an early age making it a common occurrence in children with DSED.
+A disorganized attachment style is associated with DSED.
+Disorganized attachment is common amongst children living in institutions such as foster care.
+Children living in these institutions have an increased risk of DSED.

-DSED can cause symptoms commonly associated with attention deficit hyperactivity disorder (ADHD) It can be comorbid with cognitive, language and speech delay.
-Additionally, children who are socially disinhibited despite not undergoing the trauma to become so should not be diagnosed with DSED.
-The child's behavior can be explained with other disorders such as Williams syndrome which often has similar symptoms to DSED.
+DSED can cause symptoms commonly associated with attention deficit hyperactivity disorder (ADHD), and can be comorbid with cognitive, language and speech delay.
+Additionally, children who are socially disinhibited but who have not experienced neglect should not be diagnosed with DSED.
+In such cases, the child's behavior can be explained by other disorders such as Williams syndrome, which often has similar symptoms to DSED.

 Risk factors

-DSED is a result of inconsistent or absent primary caregivers in the first few years of childhood.
-Children who are institutionalized may receive inconsistent care or become isolated during hospitalization.
+DSED is a result of negligent, absent, or inconsistent primary caregivers in the first few years of childhood.
+Children who are institutionalized may receive inconsistent care or become isolated during hospitalization (as when children may be cared for by many different staff members during an inpatient stay).
 Parental issues such as mental health problems, depression, personality disorder, absence, poverty, teen parenting, or substance abuse interfere with attachment.

 Diagnosis

-The criteria for Disinhibited Social Engagement Disorder in the DSM-5 are:

-A. A pattern of behavior in which a child actively approaches and interacts with unfamiliar adults and exhibits at least two of the following: